terremoth/just-because-we-can/README.md

-# just-because-we-can
+# Not because we must do it, but because we can!

-Not because we must do it, but because we can!
+This repo is based on [my friend's Marcelo Camargo github repo](https://github.com/haskellcamargo/because-we-can)